William Blair lifts Pluralsight Inc. [PS] price estimate. Who else is bullish?

 How has PS stock performed recently?

-Pluralsight Inc. [PS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.47.
-With this latest performance, PS shares gained by 58.32% in over the last four-week period, additionally sinking by -16.81% over the last 6 months – not to mention a drop of -56.20% in the past year of trading.
+Pluralsight Inc. [PS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 18.50.
+With this latest performance, PS shares gained by 59.55% in over the last four-week period, additionally plugging by 3.90% over the last 6 months – not to mention a drop of -43.46% in the past year of trading.

 Pluralsight Inc. [PS]: Deeper insight into the fundamentals